 - 1. Radio & elec. equip. off

 - 2. Heater (if used) fan off

 - 3. Mixtures idle cut-off

 - 4. Magneto switches off

+- 5. Master switch off

+- 6. Parking brake on

+- 7. Generators on

-- If control locks are not available and the airplane is to be left for more than a few minutes, secure the control wheel with the safety belt strap.
+If control locks are not available and the airplane is to be left for more than a few minutes, secure the control wheel with the safety belt strap.
 Chock the wheels and secure tie downs at appropriate places.